 TELEPHONE USE

 Students are requested to obtain permission from the office to use the phone.
-Parents should feel free to call the office and leave a message for a student or teacher, or leave a number so they can be called back at a free time.
+Parents should feel free to call the office and leave a message for a student or teacher or leave a number so they can be called back at a free time.
 Except in an emergency, we will not call students or teachers from the classroom to the phone.
 Messages will be conveyed to the students.

 Parents are advised to notify the school if phone numbers have been changed.